AMReX-Astro/workflow/sphinx_docs/source/olcf-workflow.rst

    Figure extracted from ``https://docs.olcf.ornl.gov/systems/summit_user_guide.html#job-launcher-jsrun``.

-A resource set is a minimal collection of CPU physical cores and GPU's, on which a certain number of MPI processes and OpenMP threads operates through the execution of the code.
+A resource set is a minimal collection of CPU physical cores and GPUs, on which a certain number of MPI processes and OpenMP threads operates through the execution of the code.
 Therefore, for each resource set, we neet to allocate:

 - A number of CPU physical cores.

-- A number of physical GPU's.
+- A number of physical GPUs.

 - A number of MPI processes.